jayakrishnanpu/EM18-Rfid-with-multiple-rfid-tags/README.md

 # EM18 Rfid with multiple rfid tags
- It scans rfid and checks for a match amounf the given rfids
+ It scans rfid and checks for a match amoung the given rfids